 However, when “Bug Out: The Complete Plan for Escaping a Catastrophic Disaster Before It’s Too Late” came along, I had to pick up a copy.
 In fact, I downloaded it on my Kindle some time ago, but when I accidentally lost it to a business trip on the plane, well, I didn’t get the chance to read it until recently when I purchased my iPad.

-One of the first things that struck me, was Scott’s foray into the fantasy and reality of living in a bug out situation ‘off grid.’
+One of the first things that struck me was Scott’s foray into the fantasy and reality of living in a bug-out situation ‘off-grid.’
 He went into some detail of the perspective the person or family must have in order to bug out.
-I thought this was particularly telling because I think we all have the fantasy of trekking though the mountain to get to our Bug Out Location safely, but what if there is no safely, and what if there is no BOL yet.
-I think the psychology of bugging out is important, and I put some thought into this, because if I have to bug out, chances are I am bugging out alone.
+I thought this was particularly telling because I think we all have the fantasy of trekking through the mountain to get to our Bug Out Location safely, but what if there is no safety, and what if there is no BOL yet.
+I think the psychology of bugging out is important, and I put some thought into this because if I have to bug out, chances are I am bugging out alone.
 So much of the psychology of it was of interest to me, even if it was not labeled ‘the psychology of.’
-For the record, I probably have too much ‘stuff’ in my bug out bag, but if I am going to hoof it on foot for seven to 10 days, there is equipment I feel I might need.
+For the record, I probably have too much ‘stuff’ in my bug-out bag, but if I am going to hoof it on foot for seven to 10 days, there is the equipment I feel I might need.

 The last section of the book was the Appendix.
-Here Scott went into some other good books as resources, what he carries in his own Bug Out Bag and more.
+Here Scott went into some other good books as resources, what he carries in his own Bug Out Bag, and more.
 I always like learning what others carry.
-It helps me re-asses my own needs.
+It helps me re-assess my own needs.

 In summary, this was a good book.
-A little rudimentary for me.
-However, for those wondering how to take the first steps in preparing to bug out with no frills information on where to go and how to asses which area is best for you based on your geography, this book is a great read.
-I claim to be no expert, but a student, and I learned from this book.
+However, for those wondering how to take the first steps in preparing to bug out with no frills information on where to go and how to assess which area is best for you based on your geography, this book is a great read.
+I claim to be no expert, but a student and I learned from this book.
 Going forward, I will continue to reference it on my iPad when I travel on business so that I am more aware of where to research where to Bug Out to as well.
 I will probably order a paper copy soon to keep on my bookshelf as well.